tes/kubernaut/CONTRIBUTING.md

 I try to keep the average size of a function to around 4.
 I'm not quite hitting that with Kubernaut yet.
 With async / try / catch it's likely to be a little bigger.
 Functions shouldn't jump between operating on data and calling other functions.
 I also try to keep the number of function parameters down to around 2 or 3.
 Any more is an indicator that the domain model is wrong.

 ### Else Considered Harmful
 I don't mind guard conditions (an if statement near the top of a function that returns immediately or throws an exception), but try very hard to avoid else or switch statements.
 They are typically hiding a fork in behaviour that is probably better handled with polymorphism.
+Alternatives to Else.
+Alternatives are lookups e.g. `commands.find('create')`, event handlers e.g.`listener.on('create')`, the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) - although this is usually a complicated beast, indicative of over engineering.

 ### Booleans Make Bad Parameters
 Passing booleans as parameters leads to else statements.
 Else statements are bad.
 Use polymorphism instead.